spacetelescope/stsynphot_refactor/README.md

 **Dependencies:**
   - astropy 0.2 or higher
   - numpy 1.5.1 or higher
-  - pysynphot 3.0.0.dev or higher
+  - synphot 3.0.0.dev or higher